Chiether/ludicrousby/README.md

 ludicRoUsBY
 ===========
+ WARNING: **This ruby extension write code with OpenClass.**
  Slight ruby extensions.
 Of course, its all ludicrous.

-WARNING: **This ruby extension write code with OpenClass.**

 LICENSE
 -------
  MIT License. but... **copyright holders is this repository**(or publishing url).
  You can use repository or publishing URL with license as a substitute for under license written.

- For example at your pick and paste code.
     # this code under the MIT License.
     # we can substitute for terms. see: https://github.com/Chiether/ludicrousby

  or

     # X11: https://github.com/Chiether/ludicrousby

  YES! **I dont like nagging**.